 - Or The Wire nut method

 Quality splicing can be achieved by using any of these methods.
-Soldering may last the longest due to the added durability and strength of the connection, but it is also the most complicated and not everyone will know how to solder or even own a soldering iron.
+Soldering may last the longest due to the added durability and strength of the connection.
+Still, it is also the most complicated, and not everyone will know how to solder or even own a soldering iron.

-For the easiest splice, either uses a wire nut or crimping method.
+For the easiest splice, either use a wire nut or crimping method.
 Below, we will walk you through the wire nut method step-by-step.

 The Wire Nut Method:

-- You should Strip ½” of the wire coating off one end of each wire.
+- You should Strip ½” of the coating off one end of each wire.

-- Twist both wires and the nut down till both wires are secure.
+- Twist both wires and the nut down till both cables are secure.

-In case the process is done correctly, then you shouldn’t have to take worry about audio interference from the splice.
+If the process is done correctly, you shouldn’t worry about audio interference from the splice.

 While it is tempting to strip the wires, wrap them in electrical tape and twist them, these are unreliable.
-If done improperly it can lead to an electrical short which will ruin your system.
+If done improperly, it can lead to an electrical short, ruining your system.
 Approach this splice with caution!

-Speaker wire is often extravagant and has plenty of marketing lingo.
-In the end, any speaker wire can carry a signal to a destination without any interference.
+Speaker wire is often extravagant and has plenty of marketing jargon.
+Finally, any speaker wire can have a call to a terminus without interference.

 Some speaker wires are better than others, but it’s not a big deal.
 Overall, the cheap speaker wire will not hurt your sound quality.

 There are a few potential issues with using speaker wire; it is an antenna for electromagnetic waves, and thus interference can be picked up.
-The only way to avoid this is by using shielded speaker wire.
+The only method to bypass this is by utilizing a protected speaker wire.

-With some speaker wires, you may still need to spend a little more money for a high-quality build and quality.
-Just because any speaker wire will work, doesn’t mean you shouldn’t purchase one with a durable and high-quality build.
+You may still need to spend a little more money on some speaker wires for a high-quality build and quality.
+Just because any speaker wire will work doesn’t mean you shouldn’t purchase one with a durable and high-quality body.

 This wire from GearIT of 14 AWG should be an appropriate choice for most speaker wire needs.
 It is durable and made using quality materials that will last long.

 Want to know how to perform a splice yourself?
-You can do that pretty easily.
-You can use tools already in your home or make one for yourself if you don’t have any lying around.
+You can do that pretty quickly.
+You can use tools already in your home or make one yourself if you don’t have any lying around.

-You will need high-quality speaker wire, such as InstallGear Speaker Wire (available on Amazon), to get the clearest and highest quality from your cables.
+You will need high-quality speaker wire, such as InstallGear Speaker Wire (available on Amazon), to get the most transparent and highest quality from your cables.

 For lengths over 100 ft, plan to purchase a higher gauge wire since 14 to 12-gauge wires are more appropriate for longer distances.

-People argue on whether or not we should use thicker gauge speaker wire.
-Those who believe in audiophiles argue that it will reduce interference.
+People argue about whether or not we should use thicker gauge speaker wire.
+Those who believe in audiophiles say that it will reduce interference.

 It’s a constant battle for quality.
 Wire thickness or cord length doesn’t matter, but the presenter’s voice needs to be the only sound coming out of the speakers.

-Thicker wire, like 12 AWG wire on Amazon, isn’t worth the effort if you’re just wiring speakers in the same room or two.
-Splicing wires is much harder with thicker wire.
+Thicker wire, like 12 AWG wire on Amazon, isn’t worth the effort if you’re wiring speakers in the same room or two.
+Splicing wires is much more complicated with thicker wires.

-You should usually use a thick wire gauge if you have a long speaker run.
+Using a thick wire gauge for a long speaker run would be best.
 In other cases, it’s overkill and most likely unnecessary.